irene-ibanez/clicker-game/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.
-This project is hosted on GitHub: https://github.com/irene-ibanez/clicker-game The app is running on: https://irene-ibanez.github.io/clicker-game/home
+This project is hosted on GitHub: https://github.com/irene-ibanez/clicker-game The app is running on: https://irene-ibanez.github.io/clicker-game/home This is a WPA.
+Install it in your device to be able to access offline

 ## Development server